Reviews You Can Rely On

 Blade and Edge Integrity

-By and large, we're talking about the specific blade steel alloy used in this metric and how that directly relates to characteristics like sharpness.
-Indeed, you may just care if a knife is sharp or not… many materials can be made sharp, and in a knife, that is more of a foregone conclusion than anything.
-We're more interested in related but distinctly different characteristics.
-A blade's hardness, toughness, edge retention, and corrosion resistance are all a function of the raw material, treatment, knife geometry, and blade maintenance.
+In this metric, we're talking about the specific blade steel alloy used, and how that directly relates to characteristics like sharpness.
+However, many materials can be made sharp, and we're more interested in related but distinctly different characteristics.
+A blade's hardness, toughness, edge retention, and corrosion resistance are all functions of the raw material, treatment, knife geometry, and blade maintenance.
 These things balance to deliver actual performance and, yes, sharpness.

-To start, resign yourself to the reality that every knife will need to be resharpened at some point, as long as it gets regular use and doesn't sit in a trophy case.
+To start, accept the reality that every knife will need to be periodically sharpened if it gets regular use and doesn't sit in a trophy case.
 Different blade steel alloys and designs will hold a sharp edge longer, but all will eventually need some TLC.
-There are professional knife sharpening services and many commercially available sharpening kits for home use.
-Some companies offer a blanket sharpening service.
-Benchmade's is called LifeSharp.
+There are professional knife-sharpening services and many commercially available sharpening kits for home use.
+Some companies, like Benchmade, offer a blanket sharpening service.
 All you have to do is cover shipping, and they'll sharpen these premium knives for the life of the product.

 Although you'll find a super-sharp factory edge on the Benchmade Mini-Barrage, Benchmade's “LifeSharp” program ensures you'll never run the risk of a dull blade.